Cossacks: Modern times

 During the Perestroika era of the Soviet Union of the late 1980s, many descendants of the Cossacks became enthusiastic about reviving their national traditions.
 In 1988, the Soviet Union passed a law allowing the reestablishment of former hosts and creation of new ones.
 The ataman of the largest, the Almighty Don Host, was granted Marshal rank and the right to form a new host.
 Simultaneously, many attempts were made to increase Cossack's impact on Russian society, and throughout the 1990s many regional authorities agreed to hand over some local administration and policing duties to the Cossacks.

 According to the 2002 Russian Census, 140,028 people self-identified as ethnic Cossacks.
 Between 3.5 and 5 million people associate themselves with the Cossack identity in post-Soviet Russia and around the world.

+In Ukraine the national revival of late 1980s led to the appreciation of Cossack history and culture as symbols of the Ukrainian nation.
+Cossack symbols and songs were widely used in mass events and demonstrations, particularly during the celebration of the 500th anniversary of the Zaporozhian Sich in 1990.
+A number of Ukrainian Cossack organizations emerged during that time.

 Cossacks have taken an active part in many of the conflicts that have taken place since the disintegration of the Soviet Union.
 These include the War of Transnistria, Georgian–Abkhazian conflict, Georgian–Ossetian conflict, First Nagorno-Karabakh War, 2016 Nagorno-Karabakh war, First Chechen War, Second Chechen War, and the 2014 pro-Russian unrest in Ukraine and both the subsequent War in Donbas and the 2022 Russian invasion of Ukraine.